splintered-reality/py_trees/doc/background.rst

 * `Youtube - Second Generation of Behaviour Trees`_ - from a gaming expert, in depth c++ walkthrough (on github).
 * `Behaviour trees for robotics`_ - by pirobot, a clear intro on its usefulness for robots.
 * `A Curious Course on Coroutines and Concurrency`_ - generators and coroutines in python.
+* `Behaviour Trees in Robotics and AI`_ - a rather verbose, but chock full with examples and comparisons with other approaches.

 .. _Owyl: https://github.com/eykd/owyl
 .. _AI GameDev - Behaviour Trees: http://aigamedev.com/insider/presentation/behavior-trees/